EdJeeOnGitHub/EME-Dissertation/README.md

 # EME-Dissertation
 The paper first explores asset market responses to terror and then underlying event heterogeneity. https://github.com/edgOnGithub/EME-Dissertation/blob/master/Economic%20Costs%20of%20Terror.pdf.

+'I show that large terror attacks do not have a significant negative effect on UK asset markets.
+Furthermore, when I expand my analysis to include all terror attacks from 1970 to present day I find no evidence of a negative asset market response.
+Finally, I find no evidence of event heterogeneity.
+That is, target type and location;
+success of an attack; number of wounded or killed; weapons used;
+attack type and media coverage cannot be used as predictors for asset market responses.
+Results are consistent across a range of UK indices and specifications.'

 ## Organisation:

 Pretty self-explanatory: